MLjungg/coreNLP-Swedish/README.md

 ----------------------------------------------

-In the folder src you will find code were the annotators above are imported to coreNLP and used to form a custom annotators.
+In the folder src you will find code were the annotators above are imported to coreNLP and used to form a custom annotator.